secugrow/java-archetype/src/main/resources/archetype-resources/README.md

-# SecuGrow - Java
+# SecuGrow Java

-Selenium Cucumber Java Archetype
+Selenium Cucumber Java

 Sample Project for Selenium with Cucumber in Java (there is also a Kotlin Project on github from us)